 The Yard Sale

 So how is a yard sale different from a garage sale?
 Technically the yard sale is held in the yard (garden) and the garage sale is in the garage.
 However, the two will blend in to each other, where items are moved on to the yard, or vice versa.
-Be mindful of your hosts: don't start poking around the garage if it appears that the sale is only including items in the yard.
-And likewise, if it appears that everything is in the garage, don't poke around the yard.
+Be mindful of your hosts: don’t start poking around the garage if it appears that the sale is only including items in the yard.
+And likewise, if it appears that everything is in the garage, don’t poke around the yard.
 Yard sales is a term often used in upper New England, the South, and areas of the West.

 State Fair Yard Sales